isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-shampoos-for-dogs/index.md

 What sets this shampoo apart is its luxurious lather and delightful Hawaiian ginger scent that leaves dogs smelling fresh for days.
 Many users report it helps with general skin itchiness beyond just flea-related irritation.

 Pros:
-- Gentle on sensitive skin�(oatmeal helps soothe irritation)
+- Gentle on sensitive skin(oatmeal helps soothe irritation)
 - Pleasant, long-lasting fragrance
 - Affordable and effective for mild infestations
 - Lathers well for thorough cleaning
 Cons:
-- Does not kill flea eggs or larvae�(only adult fleas)
+- Does not kill flea eggs or larvae(only adult fleas)
 - Contains synthetic pesticides (pyrethrins)
 - May cause mild irritation in some dogs
 **Best For:**